eln16/stm32-2in1-dmm-oscilloscope/README.md

 ## Overview

 This project is a 2-in-1 embedded measurement instrument developed using an STM32 development board.
 The system combines digital multimeter functions and dual-channel oscilloscope functions into one educational-purpose device.
+The tools using TrueSTUDIO.

 The oscilloscope mode captures analog input signals through ADC channels and displays real-time waveforms on a TFT LCD.
 The digital multimeter mode supports basic measurement functions such as voltage, current, resistance, capacitance, temperature, and connectivity testing.